 New Mexico Online Sports Betting

-|Gambling Type||Legal Land-Based||Legal Online|
+|Sports & Gambling Type||Legal Land-Based||Legal Online|

-Sports Betting Laws in New Mexico
+Sports betting Age VS Gambling Age in New Mexico

-Sports Betting in New Mexico
+Betting on Sports in New Mexico

-Online Sports Betting in New Mexico
+New Mexico Online Sports Betting Laws

 New Mexico does not specifically authorize, prohibit or regulate on online sports betting at all.
 The State Government currently has a lot of other issues (most specifically, new agreements between the Tribal Casinos and the State need to be negotiated) around sports betting keeping them occupied and sports betting online is towards the end of an extensive list.